What can someone do with your phone number?

 Your number’s number is up

 In short, don’t use anything that forces you to give up or use your phone number as an identifier.
-Also, we get it – that’s not easy when most apps still do.
+That’s not easy when most apps require you to.
 Most.

 Phone numbers are outdated and insecure.
 Using a phone number to secure your online life gives malicious actors a dozen different doors into your digital identity.
 And thanks to number recycling, someone else could get access to your accounts totally by accident!

 Phew, that’s a lot!
-A better solution is to keep your online accounts completely separate from your real identity — no linking your phone number when you can!
-Apps like Session skip over phone numbers entirely.
+A better solution is to keep your online accounts completely separate from your real identity—no linking your phone number when you can!
+Apps like Session don’t require phone numbers at all.

 The need for decentralised messaging